masautt/typescript-compiler-showcase/as3/README.md

 #### Shortcomings

-As we mentioned previously, the major shortcoming with this parser is the limitation to only 5 examples.
-We thank professor Anthony Le for allowing us to get credit for this limited implementation.
+As we mentioned previously, the major shortcoming with this code generator is the fact we only could get it to work with `sampleAssignment.txt`.